seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 - Ordinary DNS containers and the inherited B02 zones keep their original behavior.

+- AS160 advertises the dedicated `11.160.0.0/24` owner DNS network.
+  `owner-dns-primary` (`11.160.0.53`) and `owner-dns-secondary` (`11.160.0.54`) form a `DomainNameService` source-owned authoritative DNS pair.
+The Agent uses `dns.configure` through AS150 `host_1` to provision the allowlisted `example.com` zone and maintain its records.
+A deployment-local SSH identity is stored only in that source.
+Both DNS nodes enforce the public key, the source address, a forced command, and the zone allowlist.
+Runtime updates use an update TSIG while Primary-to-Secondary transfer uses a separate TSIG.

 Compile the example from the repository root:

 ```sh